MeltwaterArchive/ds-manager/README.rst

 ==== RELEASE NOTES ====

+2015-08-07

+  - elastic beanstalk support
+  - new PYLON recordings section for all identities
+  - start/stop PYLON recordings from any identity
+  - improved output in the case that there's no data in a section

 2015-07-09:

   - renamed to DS Manager
-  - new ACCOUNT section: include new endpoints for Account identities
+  - new ACCOUNT Identities section: include new endpoints for Account identities
   - updated to be used with elasticbeanstalk
   - add DPU calculations
   - historics fixes incl. multiple push subscriptions